tldr-pages/tldr/pages/common/bundle.md

 > Dependency manager for the Ruby programming language.

-- Install all gems defined in the gemfile expected in the working directory:
+- Install all gems defined in the `Gemfile` expected in the working directory:

 `bundle install`

-- Update all gems by the rules defined in the gemfile and regenerate gemfile.lock:
+- Update all gems by the rules defined in the `Gemfile` and regenerate `Gemfile.lock`:

 `bundle update`

-- Update one specific gem defined in the gemfile:
+- Update one specific gem defined in the `Gemfile`:

 `bundle update --source {{gemname}}`